nonsonwune/gke-time-api/README.md

 ## Project Overview

-This project deploys a simple Time API to Google Kubernetes Engine (GKE) using Terraform for Infrastructure as Code (IaC) and GitHub Actions for Continuous Deployment (CD).
-The API return the current time when accessed via a GET request.
+This project deploys a simple Time API to Google Kubernetes Engine (GKE) using Terraform for Infrastructure as Code (IaC) and GitHub Actions for Continuous Integration and Deployment (CI/CD).
+The API returns the current time when accessed via a GET request.

 ## Infrastructure Components

 - Google Kubernetes Engine (GKE) cluster
 - VPC networking and subnets
-- NAT gateway for managing egrss traffic
+- NAT gateway for managing egress traffic
 - Firewall rules for secure communication
 - Kubernetes resources (Namespaces, Deployments, Services, ConfigMaps, and Ingress)